 In the past, refund anticipation loans were expensive—similar to payday loans.
 Those loans may still be out there, although the major tax preparation services have moved away from them.
-Around 2012, regulators took action to prevent tax preparers from offering refund anticipation loans, noting that they primarily took advantage of low-income taxpayers who were least able to afford them.
+Around 2012, regulators took action to reduce tax preparers from offering refund anticipation loans, noting that they primarily took advantage of low-income taxpayers who were least able to afford them.

 Instead of using refund loans as a profit center, refund advances can work as a marketing tool.
-Tax services let you borrow money at no cost, and the interest they pay (and the risk they take) is a cost of doing business.
+Tax services let you borrow money at no cost, and any interest they pay (and the risk they take) is a cost of doing business.

-You still pay: However, there’s no free lunch.
+There’s no free lunch.
 You’re still paying fees to get your taxes prepared, and the cost of refund advances is baked into the tax preparation fees that everybody pays.
 In addition, tax services may find other ways to earn extra revenue on top of your preparation fees (by selling additional services, for example).

 - If you use a payment card provided by the tax service, the card may charge additional fees.
 Prepaid debit cards can have monthly fees and other charges.
-Credit cards can charge high interest rates and annual fees.
+Credit cards can charge high-interest rates and annual fees.

 Traditional Refund Anticipation Loans

 Traditional tax refund loans are less consumer-friendly than today’s refund advances.
 However, you may still see offers for those types of loans, so it’s important to understand how they work.
 Those loans are typically financed by small finance companies—not major banks working with household-name tax preparation services.

 Once the IRS processes your return, the refund goes directly to your lender.
 The loan gets paid off, and you’re finished with the lender, although you may still have funds for spending.

 Aside from paying potentially high costs, you never know for sure how much you'll get from the IRS.
 If your tax preparer miscalculates or the IRS disallows any of your deductions, you might end up with less money than you borrowed.
 But you still have to pay off the loan.
-What's more, the IRS might withhold funds for things like unpaid child support or tax liens.
+For example, the IRS might withhold funds for things like unpaid child support or tax liens.

 The lender knows that your loan will be repaid because they prepared your tax return—they know how much to expect from your refund.
 Therefore it's a low-risk loan for your lender—but you pay as if you were a high-risk borrower.
 When you add up the fees relative to the amount most people borrow, these loans can end up costing roughly as much as do payday loans (which are notoriously expensive).

-Alternatives to Loans and Advances
+Alternatives to Refund Loans and Advances